 Spain

-Tradmarks: Flamenco, paella, Dali, Picasso, fiestas, tapas
+Trademarks: Flamenco, paella, Dali, Picasso, fiestas, tapas

 Interesting facts about Spain

 La Sagrada Familia has been in construction for over 100 years - One of those 45 UNESCO World Heritage Sites is La Sagrada Familia, Antoni Gaudí’s unfinished basilica.
-Found in the center of Barcelona, construction began back in 1882 and, after many delays, is set to be completed in 2026
+Found in the centre of Barcelona, construction began back in 1882 and, after many delays, is set to be completed in 2026

-Spain hosts the world’s largest food fight - The world’s largest food fight is found in the small Spanish town of Buñol, where La Tomatina takes place each August when thousands of people congregate to throw tomatoes at each other
+Spain hosts the world’s largest food fight -The world’s largest food fight is found in the small Spanish town of Buñol, where La Tomatina takes place each August when thousands of people congregate to throw tomatoes at each other

 The world’s oldest restaurant is in Spain - Sobrino de Botín is said to be the world’s oldest restaurant, and you can find it in Spain’s capital city, Madrid.
 Established in 1725, this iconic restaurant has been serving traditional Spanish cuisine for over three centuries, earning it a place in the Guinness World Records.